homeylab/bookstack-file-exporter/README.md

 ## Background
 _If you encounter any issues, want to request an additional feature, or provide assistance, feel free to open a Github issue._

 This tool provides a way to export [Bookstack](https://github.com/BookStackApp/BookStack) pages and their content (_text, images, metadata, etc._) into a relational parent-child layout locally with an option to push to remote object storage locations.
 See [Backup Behavior](#backup-behavior) section for more details on how pages are organized.
+Image and attachment links can also be modified in markdown exports to point to local exported paths.

 This small project was mainly created to run as a cron job in k8s but works anywhere.
 This tool allows me to export my docs in markdown, or other formats like pdf.
 I use Bookstack's markdown editor as default instead of WYSIWYG editor and this makes my notes portable anywhere even if offline.